Martin Dahinden: Personal life

-Born in Zurich, Switzerland, on 8 January 1955, Martin Dahinden earned a Ph.D. in economics at the University of Zurich, Switzerland.
+Born in Zürich, Switzerland, on 8 January 1955, Martin Dahinden earned a Ph.D. in economics at the University of Zurich, Switzerland.

 In July 2016 Dahinden published a book about Swiss culinary art and its influence on American cuisine.
 In 2018, he published a second book about the Swiss contribution to the culinary history.
 In addition, Dahinden was chairman of the Diplomatic Cabinet of the National Portrait Gallery and of the Ambassadors Circle of the National Building Museum.
 He is also a member of the Executive Council on Diplomacy and of the Diplomatic Advisory Board of the Economic Club of Washington D.C and patron of the Choral Arts Society of Washington.